 - Church of Santa Croce — 11:00 – 17:00 Wednesday to Monday but opening only at 13:00 on Sunday; closed on Tuesday.

-The Florence Tourist Office updates the opening hours of sights frequently in a downloadable pdf document.
+The Florence Tourist Office updates the opening hours of sights frequently in a downloadable pdf document — it is well worth finding this document and printing it out, as it usually includes even special closing and opening hours for all museums and major churches.
 As always, the guard at the door has the final say, so never visit a top sight too close to closing time.

 More Articles on Florence Sights